neondatabase/neon/test_runner/README.md

 authentication tokens, and some other configuration options can be tweaked too.

 The easiest way to get access to a Neon Environment is by using the `neon_simple_env` fixture.
-For convenience, there is a branch called `empty` in environments created with 'neon_simple_env'.
-The convention is to create a test-specific branch of that and load any test data there, instead of the 'main' branch.
+For convenience, there is a branch called `main` in environments created with 'neon_simple_env', ready to be used in the test.

 For more complicated cases, you can build a custom Neon Environment, with the `neon_env`
 fixture: